godatadriven/godatadriven-blog/content/samba-configuration.md

 		authconfig --enablesssd --enablesssdauth --enablemkhomedir --update
 		error reading information on service winbind: No such file or directory

 	But when we checked the nsswitch.conf and in pam.d/system-auth everything was set up properly.
+We are not using winbind anyway.

 1. Alternatively to the previous step configure NSS and PAM manually (or use the steps described here to check that NSS and PAM were configured correctly)